gambingo/machine-learning/Classification/classification-cheat-sheet.md

 ##### Sklearn Tips
 * `n_jobs = -1`
 * Do not use `GridSearchCV()` or `cross_val_score()`
 * The out-of-bag estimate only scores on accuracy.
-If you want to score on precision, recall, or somehting else, you'll need to write your own verson.
+If you want to score on precision, recall, or something else, you'll need to write your own verson.

 #### Naive Bayes
 ##### Assumptions